 Q: Who will pay for and organise support for free software?

 A: There is little inherent difference between the closed and Free software worlds; both are ecosystems of needs fulfilled by software.
 Most software is paid for by those with a need for it.
-Most installation and customization is paid for by those with a need for it it is in the interest of every country, to build their own free software community, foster their SMEs and keep the money and the brains in their country.
+Most installation and customization is paid for by those with a need for it.
+It should be in the interest of every country to build their own free software community, foster their SMEs.

 Q: What are the benefits for organization which being dependent on one specific vendors offering?